Using Version Control in Studio Pro

 Local Repository and Team Server

 For example, you are developing a feature together with another developer on the same branch.
 You both have the same starting point (3).
 When your colleague commits a change, you can choose to retrieve these changes and integrate them.
-To enable this, we ask developers to first commit existing changes locally (6), so the changes can be automatically merged when they are retrieved by other developers.
-After this you commit the merged result, and optionally push the merged result (7) to be used by your colleague.
+To enable this, developers first need to commit existing changes locally (6), so that the changes can be automatically merged when they are retrieved by other developers.
+After this, you commit the merged result, and optionally push the merged result (7) to be used by your colleague.
 Because changes are already explicitly committed, you can always see what you changed and you cannot accidentally override your local changes when you are resolving conflicts.

 Incoming changes in Git